icculus/SDL_remixer/docs/README-migration.md

 A very brief comment on what to do with each symbol in SDL2_mixer.

+Some of these are listed as "no equivalent in SDL3_mixer" but could possibly be added if there is a need.
+If you're stuck, please file an issue and we can discuss it!

 - SDL_MIXER_MAJOR_VERSION => MIX_MAJOR_VERSION
 - SDL_MIXER_MINOR_VERSION => MIX_MINOR_VERSION
 - SDL_MIXER_MICRO_VERSION => MIX_MICRO_VERSION